 February 4, 2021 ~ By Shari Rose

-Mary Vincent’s survival after Lawrence Singleton attempted to murder the teen is a story of horror, cruelty, survival, and above all, healing
+Mary Vincent’s survival after Lawrence Singleton attempted to murder the teen is a story of horror, cruelty, and healing

 Mary Vincent was just 15 years old when she fought for her life after a savage attack from serial predator Lawrence Singleton who cut off both her arms before leaving her for dead.
-Despite the horrific nature of his crimes, Singleton received a lenient prison sentence, and was released after less than a decade of incarceration.
-After his release, he killed a young woman named Roxanne Hayes.
-However, the story of Mary Vincent is one of triumph and hope in the face of terrible cruelty.
+Despite the horrific nature of his crimes, Singleton received a lenient prison sentence and was released after less than a decade of incarceration.
+After his premature release, he killed a young woman named Roxanne Hayes.
+However, the story of what happened to Mary Vincent is one of triumph and hope in the face of terrible cruelty.

-Singleton Attacks Vincent After Offering Her a Ride Home
+Lawrence Singleton Attacks Mary Vincent After Offering Her a Ride

 Mary Vincent was just like any other teenager in 1978.
 She danced competitively and dreamt of traveling the world as a performer.
 And like many teenagers, she was dealing with the fallout from her parents’ divorce at the time of the attack.
 Deciding to spend the night at her grandfather’s house instead of her parents’ home in Berkeley, CA, Vincent sought a ride from a friendly stranger.
 Odd as it may seem today, hitchhiking was commonplace for many young people in the 1970s.
-Hitching a ride from a passing car was an effective method of getting around town for many people without a car, especially teenagers.
+Hitching a ride from a passing car was an effective method of getting around town, especially for teenagers without a vehicle of their own.

 Vincent stood on the side of the road with two other hitchhikers on September 29, 1978, when 50-year-old Lawrence Singleton pulled his van over.
-When the young hitchhikers asked for a ride, Singleton told them he only had room in his nearly empty van for one.
+When the young hitchhikers asked for a ride, Singleton told them he had room in his empty van for just one passenger.
 Exhausted and overwhelmed, Mary Vincent acted against her instincts and climbed into his vehicle.

-Singleton Severs Vincent’s Arms Off in Vicious Attack
+Singleton Cuts Vincent’s Arms Off in Vicious Attack

 The next day, Lawrence Singleton dragged Mary Vincent out of his van while holding a hatchet.
 He cut off her arms near the elbow in an apparent attempt to prevent her body from being identified.
 Conscious, but in shock and losing massive amounts of blood, Vincent went limp.

 As an adult appearing in the show, “I Survived…”, Mary Vincent explains what went through her mind the moment of the hatchet attack that took both her arms:

 “He took my left arm and took one swing.
 And I started to fall, and then he took another swing, and I grabbed his arm, grabbed it real tight, and I couldn’t figure out, holding him, real tight on his arm, but I’m still falling.”

-Believing she was dead, Singleton threw her body off a cliff, where she landed 30 feet below in a concrete culvert off Interstate 5.
+Believing she was dead, Singleton threw her body off a cliff.
+Vincent landed 30 feet below in a concrete culvert off Interstate 5.

 The first car that drove past her carried two men who quickly sped off once her condition came into view.
 However, the next vehicle with a couple pulled over and drove Vincent to the hospital.
 She was finally safe from the monster who tried to destroy her, but the nightmare of what happened to Mary Vincent was just beginning.

 Wearing prosthetic arms, teenager Mary Vincent sat in a courtroom with her assailant, six months after the attack.
 She went on the stand and told the jury everything Singleton had done to her during those hours she was held captive.